RSGallery2/RSGallery2_Project/Documentation/Config/config.md

 #### Settings My Galleries
 * (1) Show My Galleries

   On yes it avtivates this functions

-* (2) Show only items owned by the logged in user in My Galleries Restricts the shown images on front end to users who own the image and who are logged in.
+* (2) Show only items owned by the logged in user in My Galleries

+  Restricts the shown images on front end to users who own the image and who are logged in.

   ???
 The images of the user may be in several galleries owned by other people. ???

-* (3) Show only galleries owned by the logged in user in My Galleries Yes No Restricts the shown galleries on front end to user who own the gallery and who are logged in .
+* (3) Show only galleries owned by the logged in user in My Galleries Yes No

+  Restricts the shown galleries on front end to user who own the gallery and who are logged in.

 #### Image upload
 * (4) Maximum number of galleries a user can have

+  .

 * (5) Max numbers of pictures a user can have

+  .